sokennguyen/Lucid/README.md

-# Lucid
+Share your dream anonymously

+## Introduction
-Whisper your wildest dreams
+Lucid let you whisper your wildest dreams to others.

 Get the latest Android release in Release!